 Without the proper insurance coverage, businesses are vulnerable to legal and financial repercussions.
 Professional liability insurance protects business owners from potential damages if they are sued.

 No matter the quality of work a company does, it still may find a customer who blames it for some damages they incurred.
-Without the proper insurance coverage, your business could be on the hook for major financial settlements.
+If you don’t have business insurance, your business could be on the hook for major financial settlements.

-In this article, we will introduce you to the basics of protecting your business through proper professional insurance.
-We will also go over what professional liability insurance covers and who can benefit from it.
-Finally, we will explore the professional liability insurance cost.
+In this article, firstly, we will introduce you to the basics of protecting your business through proper professional insurance.
+Secondly, and most importantly, we’ll explore the professional liability insurance cost.
+Finally, we will also go over what it covers, who can benefit from it, and professional liability insurance requirements.

 Professional liability insurance provides coverage for you and your business in cases where you are found negligent in the services your company provided.
 Without liability insurance, you and your company are left responsible for any damages.